 - The Vice President shall assume the office of President and complete the unexpired term should the office become vacant.

-- The Vice-President shall attend monthly representative assemblies, monthly executive board meetings, and serve as a liaison for all standing committees.
+- The Vice-President shall attend monthly representative assemblies, monthly executive board meetings, and serve as a liaison for standing committees.

 - The Vice-President shall assist the President with executive duties as necessary.

 Section 3.
-The Recording Secretary shall keep complete records of all official proceedings of this Association, and shall distribute copies of such proceedings as directed by the President.
+The Secretary shall keep complete records of all official proceedings of this Association, and shall distribute copies of such proceedings as directed by the President.

 - The Treasurer shall keep records of deposits, income, and expenditures by budget category.
 The Treasurer shall assist in the preparation of the Association’s annual budget and prepare a monthly financial statement of the funds of the Association.